zachinjapan/my-gatsby-blog/content/blog/Using Recursion to Insert Values Into a Sorted Binary Tree/index.md

 ---
 title: Using Recursion to Insert Values Into a Sorted Binary Tree
 date: "2022-02-14"
-description: "Learn about how to use recursion to insert values into a sorted binary tree"
+description: "Learn how to use recursion to insert values into a sorted binary tree."
 tags: ["programming concepts", "javascript"]
 ---